sbsoftware/crumble-stimulus/README.md

 # crumble-stimulus

-Seamless integration of [stimulus.cr](https://github.com/sbsoftware/stimulus.cr) into [crumble](https://github.com/sbsoftware/crumble), providing a JS module that automatically includes all your `Stimulus::Controller`s and can be easily added to your template.
+Seamless integration of [stimulus.cr](https://github.com/sbsoftware/stimulus.cr) into [crumble](https://github.com/sbsoftware/crumble), providing a JS module that includes all your `Stimulus::Controller`s that is automatically added to your layout template.

 ## Installation